tarwn/lessthandot-hugo/blogs/content/posts/2011-05-24-sql-server-filegroup-piecemeal-restores-1.md

 OPTION (MAXRECURSION 100);
 ```

-I’m going to mark FGFullFG4 as read-only, so I can show you the difference between restoring a read-write and a read-only filegroup.
+I'm going to mark FGFullFG4 as read-only, so I can show you the difference between restoring a read-write and a read-only filegroup.

 sql
 ALTER DATABASE FilegroupFull SET RESTRICTED_USER WITH ROLLBACK IMMEDIATE;